 - Study ability in relation to the study load; and

 - Attendance at classes (85% attendance to lectures) and examinations.

-A college staff member, the spouse of a college staff member, the spouse of a married student, or AVS may take ONE course per semester free of charge.
-The one free course can be of maximum 16 credits per semester.
-Two courses of 8 credits cannot be enrolled in the same semester.
-Admission criteria and pre-requisites should be met before any free course is taken in order to earn credit.
-In the event the free course is not taken it cannot be accumulated.
-It is the student’s responsibility to be aware of this provision and enrol.
+A College staff member, the spouse of a College staff member, the spouse of a married student, or AVS worker may take ONE module per semester free of charge.
+The one free module can be to a maximum of 16 credits per semester.
+Two modules of 8 credits cannot be enrolled for in the same semester.
+Admission criteria and pre-requisites should be met before any free module is taken in order to earn credit.
+In the event the free module is not taken it cannot be accumulated.
+It is the student’s responsibility to be aware of this provision before they enrol.

 Such a student must be registered by the Registrar’s Office and where laboratory fees are charged, these must be paid for by the student on the usual basis.

 Registration fees are payable by spouses of staff and married students.
 AVS workers and staff members are exempt from the fee.
-If more than one course a semester is taken, one course is free and the full fee must be paid for the remainder.
+If more than one module a semester is taken, one module is free and the full fee must be paid for the remainder.
 The free class policy does not apply for a short course.

-Staff members who take free classes need to obtain permission from the immediate supervisor and Administrative Committee.
+Staff members who take free classes need to obtain permission from their immediate supervisor and the Administrative Committee.
 The classes are taken in the employee’s own time and if taken during regular working hours, the employee must make up the time.

 Regular, punctual class and laboratory attendance is required of all students.
 Students, who, due to illness or other unforeseen circumstances, miss more than 15% of the total class appointments, will not be able to sit for the final examinations unless authorized by the Academic Administration Committee.
 Anything in excess may be approved only by the Academic Administration Committee, and then only in exceptional circumstances.

 It is the responsibility of the student, if possible, to personally see the lecturer before a class is missed and to make up the work.
 However, an absence will still be counted even though the make work is completed.